 By default, the time series search logic will be applied to all objects in the selected root object type.
 In our example, the pressure drop of 10 machines will be analyzed.
 You can preview the logic on a different root object by selecting the dropdown menu at the top of the logic tree.

-If you wish to limit the scope of your automation, select Edit Logic and then Edit scope.
-Remember to also select Apply changes after adding your filter.
+To limit the scope of your automation, select Edit scope.
+Remember to also select Update Scope after adding your filter.

 Now, you need to choose an object type where new events will be added as objects.
 From the edit view of the time series condition page, navigate to the Select time series alert object type section.
 If you do not already have an object type that supports time series alerting automations, choose to Create new object type.
 You must have permissions to perform Marketplace installations and create object types with backing datasets to create new object types.
 Additionally, your object type and the time series alerting automation must be stored in the same Project.